Does Your Lyme Positive Dog REALLY Need to be Treated for Lyme?

 - the Cornell Multiplex is the best test for diagnosis and monitoring.

-If you want a full on course on how to prevent and treat Lyme, you can find it here.
+If you want access to a full course on how to prevent and treat Lyme, buy it here or join Premium or All-Access memberships.